TheOdinProject/.github/README.md

-This is a special repo for hosting community health files and our ogranisation profile.
+This is a special repo for hosting community health files and our organisation profile.
 It has two main uses:

 ### Organisation Landing Page